-Idaho phone-free school law (2026): Idaho's executive order encourages districts to adopt comprehensive cellphone-restriction policies, supported by State Department of Education guidance.
+Idaho phone-free school executive order (2026): Idaho's executive order encourages districts to adopt comprehensive cellphone-restriction policies, supported by State Department of Education guidance.
 There is no statutory mandate.
-Here's what administrators need to know about compliance, scope, and enforcement
+Here's what administrators need to know about compliance, scope, and

 Idaho addresses student phone use through a gubernatorial directive.
 Executive Order 2024-11 — issued by Gov. Brad Little 2024-10-31 — directs every district to adopt a phone-free policy.
 The order is binding administratively but is not a statute, which means a future governor or legislature could change the framework.
 Effective 2024–25 school year.